eversor1/credpile/README.md

-# CredStash
+# CredPile

-## Quick Installation
-0. (Linux only) Install dependencies
-1. `pip install credstash`
-2. Set up a key called credstash in KMS (found in the IAM console)
-3. Make sure you have AWS creds in a place that boto/botocore can read them
-4. `credstash setup`

 ### Linux install-time dependencies
-Credstash recently moved from PyCrypto to `cryptography`. `cryptography` uses pre-built binary wheels on OSX and Windows, but does not on Linux.
+Credpile recently moved from PyCrypto to `cryptography`. `cryptography` uses pre-built binary wheels on OSX and Windows, but does not on Linux.
 That means that you need to install some dependencies if you want to run credstash on linux.

 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:
 ```